 The 1948-built cruise ship Astoria (fka "MV Azores") was launched as "MS Stockholm" for Swedish America Line on September 9, 1946.
 At the time of its launch, this was the largest Swedish passenger vessel (Transatlantic liner) best known for the collision with SS Andrea Doria (in 1956) which resulted in the sinking of the ocean liner.

-Astoria last sailed under CMV-Cruise and Maritime Voyages until 2020 when the cruise line suspended operations and declared bankruptcy.
+Astoria last sailed under CMV-Cruise and Maritime Voyages until 2020 when the company suspended operations and declared bankruptcy.